AGREEMENT BETWEEN

 local authority thereof.

-shall likewise apply in respect of remuneration paid, under a development assistance programme of
+| 3. | The provisions of paragraph 1shall likewise apply in respect of remuneration paid, under a development assistance programme of

 a Contracting State, a Land, a political subdivision or a local authority thereof, out of funds